trevhub/rocketpool/cheapnode.md

-Other considerations: Used miniPCs like this one may have been run 24/7 for years on end so I blew it out with compressed air, applied new thermal paste to the CPU.
-During initial sync the NVMe temps spiked to the mid 70’s C for a day and a half so I also added a cheap NVMe heatsink.
+*Other considerations: Used miniPCs like this one may have been run 24/7 for years on end so I blew it out with compressed air, applied new thermal paste to the CPU.
+During initial sync CPU load was pegged at 100% and the NVMe temps spiked to the mid 70’s C for a day and a half so I also added an cheap NVMe heatsink.*

 Trevorn.eth